 The Association of Real Estate License Law Officials (ARELLO) publishes a state list of real estate agency licensing contact information.
 The required courses and hours vary by state and range from less than 80 hours in New York to nearly 200 hours in Texas.

-Most states also require yearly continuing education.
-After passing the test and getting your real estate license, you can select continuing education classes focused on different commercial real estate niches.
+Most states also require continuing education each year.
+After passing the test and getting your real estate license, you can select continuing education classes focused on different asset class niches.

 2. Specialize in a niche

-There are a wide variety of asset classes and subclasses in commercial real estate, including medical offices, neighborhood strip retail properties, transit-oriented mixed-use development, extended stay hotels, and last-mile distribution centers.
+There is a wide variety of asset classes and subclasses in CRE, including medical offices, neighborhood strip retail properties, transit-oriented mixed-use development, extended-stay hotels, and last-mile distribution centers.

-Real estate agents who specialize in a niche develop a deeper knowledge about the specialty and find it easier to target clients and build a reputation in the chosen field.
+Commercial agents who specialize in a niche develop a deeper knowledge about the niche and find it easier to target clients and build a reputation as a specialist in the chosen field.